-Cincinnati Country Day School partners with SAGE Dining Services, a premier provider of dining services and gourmet catering to private schools, colleges and corporations across the United States, to prepare nutritious lunches for students, faculty and staff.
+Cincinnati Country Day School partners with SAGE Dining Services, a premier provider of dining services and gourmet catering to private schools and colleges across the United States, to prepare nutritious lunches for students, faculty and staff.

 SAGE meets the varied palettes of today’s students, by offering menu choices that balance popular items and healthy fare.